LCC-CIT/CS133JS-CourseMaterials/Labs/Lab02/CS133JS_Lab02_Part1_FunctionExercises.md

         *temperatureC = (temperatureF - 32)* * *5/9*
       - Returns the temperature in Celsius.
     - Add a function call and code to display the result to the .html file.

+[^1]: Use the == [equality operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Equality) to check whether the user's answer matches the right answer.